YosysHQ/yosys/README.md

 - The ``nowrshmsk`` attribute on a register prohibits the generation of shift-and-mask type circuits for writing to bit slices of that register.

+- The ``nordshift`` attribute on a net or variable prohibits the generation of shift type circuits for reading bit slices from that data object.

 - The ``onehot`` attribute on wires mark them as one-hot state register.
 This is used for example for memory port sharing and set by the fsm_map pass.